Joe’s been in touch with his 12×8 HO scale:

 There is a saw mill, a planing mill, oil distribution center, a small cattle ranch and beef processing plant.
 Various other normal businesses are also included.

-Here are some pix of early 2018 work.
+Here are some pix of the early work.

 Backdrop completed, I begin to “imagine” how the scenery will develop.
 I was/am really pleased with how the backdrop turned out!
 I’m NOT an artist!